Adoption of an adult

 Vital status

 The decision pronouncing simple adoption is mentioned in the margin of the adopted person's birth certificate.
-This registration takes place at the request of public prosecutor, within 15 days of the date on which the decision is made in force of res judicata
+This registration takes place at the request of public prosecutor, within 15 days of the date on which the decision is taken force of res judicata.

 When the adopted person was born abroad, the decision is transcribed on the registers of the central civil registration service of the Ministry of Foreign Affairs.